bandurabohdan/selenium-javascript/README.md

 ## Report

-The report is located at https://bandurabohdan.github.io/selenium-javascript/
+The report is located at [GitHub Pages](https://bandurabohdan.github.io/selenium-javascript/)

 ## Usage